 SUP surfing is becoming more and more popular, and there are plenty of SUP boards for surfing for those who want the best of bother worlds.

 The best paddle board for ocean paddling all depends on your skill level and the conditions you’ll be riding in.

+Beginners looking to start on small waves should choose something nice and stable with a wide frame.
+We recommend either the Pau Hana Malibu Classic or the FunWater Inflatable SUP.
 More advanced paddlers will want to look for a shorter board with great maneuverability.
 We recommend the Kraken from Boardworks here again – it’s simply a winner!

 Although some paddle boards can be used for surfing, we do not recommend using a surf board as a paddle board.

 Surf boards aren’t stable enough to stand on for long periods of time, and they’re not meant to travel long distances.